Banhawy/banhawy.io/docs/blog/md/post6.md

  ![Request Domain Name](../img/aws-2.png)

  Add your domain name on the first screen and click Next.
-You have the option to use an asterix (*) as a wild card before your domain name to secure other sites on your domain.
+You have the option to use an asterix (\\*) as a wild card before your domain name to secure other sites on your domain.
+ If you're going with the wildcard option, make sure you add **both** your base domain name (*example.com*) and the wildcard format (\\*.example.com).

  ![Request Domain Name](../img/aws-3.png)